systemd/systemd-netlogd/README.md

 systemd-journal-netlog.
 Starts sending logs when network is up and stops sending as soon as network is down (uses sd-network).
 It reads from journal and forwards to network one by one.
-It does not use any extra disk space. systemd-netlogd supports UDP, TCP and DTLS (Datagram Transport Layer Security RFC 6012).
+It does not use any extra disk space. systemd-netlogd supports UDP, TCP, TLS and DTLS (Datagram Transport Layer Security RFC 6012).

 --------------------------------------------------------------------------